 Directories can either be centralized or distributed among shared caches in the system.
 Different architectures implement directories in different ways depending on their location or the information they contain.
 Directories can be located either on the off-chip memory or the on-chip memory.
 Directories located on the off-chip memory are not really used since accessing the requested information takes much more time than accessing data from the on-chip memory.
 Instead, directories can be stored on the on-chip memory by storing a duplicate tag of all cache blocks that are stored in the tiles of the system.
 However, this solution does not exploit data locality and the size of the directory increases a lot as the number of processors grow in the architecture.
 The implementation that offers best performance has the directory distributed among the tiles of the system since data locality can be exploited.
 There are architectures that already implement distributed directories such as the SGI Origin2000 and the Tilera Tile64 architectures.

-Finally, the non-uniform cache architectures (NUCA) have been presented in this paper.
+Finally, the non-uniform cache architectures (NUCA) was presented in this paper.
 Uniform cache architectures (UCA) does not exploit data locality into the cache memory, meaning that data situated physically closer to the processor is accessed at the same speed than data that is situated farther.
-Non-uniform cache architectures exploit this aspect by dividing the memory into multiples banks which are connected in a 2D mesh network.
+Non-uniform cache architectures exploit this aspect by dividing the memory into multiple banks which are connected in a 2D mesh network.
 The architecture can be static or dynamic.
 In static-NUCA, data is always mapped to a specific bank.
 If some processor frequently uses some data that is statically mapped at the farthest point in the network, data locality is never exploited.
 In dynamic-NUCA, data is allowed to be dynamically mapped and to migrate among the banks in the network.
-This method better exploit data locality when a processor frequently accesses the same data.
+This method better exploits data locality when a processor frequently accesses the same data.

 References